Idempotent Data Pipelines: What Interviewers Want to Hear

 How does idempotency relate to exactly-once processing?+

-What is the difference between idempotent and deterministic?+
+Difference between idempotent and deterministic?+